marcriehm/kubernetes-research/Architecture.md

 As part of its [Google Cloud Platform (GCP) UI](https://console.cloud.google.com "GCP Home"), Google provides a basic Kubernetes Engine UI, GCP/KE, for viewing and manipulating some basic Kubernetes functionality.
-Within GCP, the KKE UI is found at Main Menu &rarr; Kubernetes Engine.
+Within GCP, the GCP/KE UI is found at Main Menu &rarr; Kubernetes Engine.
 GCP/KE is by no means complete and so kubectl is the primary user interface.
 Significantly, GCP/KE can be used to view performance metrics and logs.

 To create your own Kubernetes cluster on Google Kubernetes Engine (GCP/KE), follow the instructions here: